GENERAL POLICIES & INFORMATION

 - A group made up entirely of Annual slipholders (which might include monthly transients) may reserve the tent for no charge.

-- Visiting overnight Transients' use of all Marina facilities is limited to the Crew staying on the boat.
+- Visiting overnight Transients' use of all Marina facilities is limited to the Crew sleeping on the boat, or a day boat with a maximum of four people.

 - The Tent may only be reserved for Transient boaters if there are 5 or more boats in the group.